 I-Incomplete Work S-Satisfactory

 W-Withdrawn U-Unsatisfactory

-NC-No Credit earned
+NC-No Credit

+earned

-All incomplete ('I') grades must be requested by the student and approved by the instructor and Program Director.
-An 'I' grade must be made up within 30 days of the official grade reporting date, or the 'I' is converted to an 'F.' Upon completion of the course work, the instructor or Program Director must complete a Change of Grade form.
+All grades of incomplete ('I') must be requested by the student and approved by the instructor.
+An 'I' grade must be made up within a time frame established by the instructor, but no more than 30 days after the end of the term.
+Upon completion of the course work, the instructor will notify the Registrar's Office to replace the 'I' grade with the earned grade.
+Otherwise, the 'I' is converted to an 'F' when the deadline is passed.